You're adding more weight training into your workout routine, but you're unsure if you should opt for bumper plates or not.

 Unlike the wide weight range available in bumper plates, technique plates are only available in 5lb, 10lb, or 15lb plates.

-Why Use Bumper Plates?
-(Benefits For Home Garage Gyms)
+Why Use Bumper Plates In Home Garage Gyms?

 Bumper plates offer the benefit of additional safety, particularly for solo lifters in their home garage gym.
 If you don’t have a spotter on hand or access to a squat rack, or even if you’re just a beginner lifter, using bumper plates means you can drop the bar from a height without worrying about causing damage to your floors or the barbell.